 While you should generally stay away from ensembles that look too casual, that doesn’t mean you have to restrict your style.
 A high-quality knit can be a great alternative or even a supplement to a button-down and jacket.

 And although you shouldn’t look outlandish, you can also be a little freer with color and pattern options with a business casual look.
-Many top men clothing brands now cater to customers who want options that are slightly less formal, so it’s more common to see some deviation from the more boring basics.
+Many top men’s clothing brands now cater to customers who want options that are slightly less formal, so it’s more common to see some deviation from the more boring basics.

 The most important thing to keep in mind is that “casual business wear” doesn’t mean you can wear whatever you want, in most cases.
 And ultimately, it’s better to be a bit overdressed than to look messy.

 By utilizing more formal wardrobe basics and mixing them with slightly more casual elements — and working with an experienced tailor to ensure everything fits properly — you’ll look professional in any situation.
+Contact us today for more professional insights and business casual clothes for men.